 Notre Dame High School is a private high school in Belmont.
 The principal of Notre Dame High School is Ms. Rita Gleason.
-651 students attend Notre Dame High School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
-The ratio of students to teachers at Notre Dame High School is 11:1.
+651 children attend Notre Dame High School and identify mostly as White, non-Hispanic; Asian; and Hispanic.
+The student to teacher ratio at Notre Dame High School is 11:1.
 Carlmont High School is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - Theater drama

 - Video film production

 - Cross country

 - Martial arts self defense

 - P.E. classes